Brayan010702/Challenge/docs/challenge.md

 ## Part I: Model Training and Evaluation

+**Training Environment**: Google Colab (Tesla T4 GPU) was used for model training to leverage free GPU resources and accelerate the training process.

 ### Dataset Analysis

 The dataset contains images with 17 classes related to industrial safety: